sancons20/calendar-card-pro/docs/workflow.md

    }
    ```

-   > **Note:** This is the single source of truth for version information.
+   > **Note:** package.json is the single source of truth for version information.
 When you build the package:
    >
-   > - The rollup config automatically reads this version for the banner comment
+   > - The rollup config automatically replaces the placeholder version string in:
-   > - The version constant in `src/config/constants.ts` is automatically replaced during build
+   >   - src/calendar-card-pro.ts (JSDoc comment)
+   >   - src/config/constants.ts (VERSION.CURRENT)
+   > - This ensures consistent versioning throughout the codebase

 ### 2️⃣ Prepare the Release Locally